 - NSQHS Standard 7: Blood Management

-- NSQHS Standard 9: Recognising and Responding to Clinical Deterioration in Acute Health Care
+- NSQHS Standard 8: Recognising and Responding to Deterioration

-Adelaide Surgicentre first achieved Day Surgery Accreditation status in 1998, when the facility was named Hill Day Surgery and operated from the Wakefield Clinic.
-Accreditation was certified through the ACHS Evaluation and Quality Improvement Program (EQuIP).
+Adelaide Surgicentre first achieved Day Surgery Accreditation in 1998, when the facility was named Hill Day Surgery and operated from the Wakefield Clinic.
 The facility changed name to Adelaide Dermsurgery in 2007.
-In 2009, following the move to Kent Town and the addition of Oculoplastic Surgery services, there was a further name change to the current name of Adelaide Surgicentre.
-We aim to provide the highest standard of patient care in the diagnosis and management of patients suffering from skin cancer, selected other skin conditions and eyelid disease.
-Day Surgery Accreditation has been continuous from 1998 and in 2016 we transferred our certification to HDAA PTY LTD.
+In 2009, following the move to Kent Town and the addition of Oculoplastic Surgery services, the facility was renamed Adelaide Surgicentre.